rodekruis/data-service-catalogue/docs/payment/payment-reporting.md

 - The profile will show all personal details and activity overview from different phases (registration, inclusion, payments)
 - In the Activity Overview, any changes or activities will be automatically logged.

-You can have an overview all activities performed in a single PA profile in the **All** tab, or activities for a specific action
+You can have an overview of all activities performed in a single PA profile in the **All** tab, or activities for a specific action

 -----